gaskam/.github/profile/README.md

 Welcome to our GitHub profile!

-Gaskam is a two-person group made up of Kamil ( [Bot Maker](https://github.com/orgs/gaskam-com/people/BOT-maKeR-0000) ) and Gaspard ( [Patafix](https://github.com/orgs/gaskam-com/people/PatafixPLTX) ).
+Gaskam is a two-person group made up of Kamil ( [kamil-leys](https://github.com/orgs/gaskam-com/people/kamil-leys) ) and Gaspard ( [gaspard-lebaube](https://github.com/orgs/gaskam-com/people/gaspard-lebaube) ).
 We develop small projects like JavaScript libraries, websites or even scipts for ourselves.
 We also occasionally take part in open-source projects that are close to our hearts...

 ## Programming languages